-- 1. If any of the information released may have a potentially adverse effect on the consumer, and therefore any release must be pre-approved by the OVR Director; - 2.
-That the information may not be released to others without the consumer's consent; and - 3.
+- a.
+If any of the information released may have a potentially adverse effect on the consumer, and therefore any release must be pre-approved by the OVR Director; - b.
+That the information may not be released to others without the consumer's consent; and - c.
 That the information must be used only for the purpose provided.